antronerds/r2-tutorials/docs/Using_And_Creating_Genesets.md

     12: Heatmap sorted by INSS stage, there is a clear relation between the stage 4 tumors (in red in the INSS track) and up-regulation of a subset of genes \#:of the Cell
-    Cycle**](Image:Image:UsingGenesets%20HeatmapSorted.png)
+    Cycle**](_static/images/UsingGenesets%20HeatmapSorted.png)
 4. In the previous example R2 offers the possibility to set a fixed ordering of samples by track.
-It’s also possible to perform a clustering and set a fixed ordering of genes.
-In the “adjustable settings” panel, select user defined order in the geneselection pulldown menu and click next two times.
+Itï¿½s also possible to perform a clustering and set a fixed ordering of genes.
+In the ï¿½adjustable settingsï¿½ panel, select user defined order in the geneselection pulldown menu and click next two times.
 Here you can paste a list of genes sorted according to your needs.
 5. Ifyou want to perform hierarchical clustering with a fixed